-How to Launch Your Data Analytics Career – Part 1
+How to Launch Your Data Science Career – Part 1

-A “how to” series by analytics leader Piyanka Jain, President and CEO of Aryng
+A “how to” series by data science leader Piyanka Jain, President and CEO of Aryng

-You live and breathe data analytics.
+You live and breathe data science.
 Call it a passion, an obsession, the career you were made for—giving it a name is easy.
 Giving it life is the challenge.
-We at Aryng know, because every day we help people just like you channel that passion for data science into a successful and fulfilling data analytics career.
+We at Aryng know, because every day we help people just like you channel that passion into a successful and fulfilling data science career.

-In this blog series, we’ll walk you through the steps you can take to begin or progress your analytics career.
-All that dreaming about an analytics career can become reality.
+In this blog series, we’ll walk you through the steps you can take to begin or progress your career.
+All that dreaming about an data science career can become reality.
 So, let’s get going.

-Step 1 – Identify Your Ideal Data Analytics Career
+Step 1 – Identify Your Ideal Data Science Career

 Understand the terminology